iRayanKhan/scylla-ios/README.md

 ## Feedback

-If you have any feedback, please reach out to me at kevin.alavik@icloud.com
+If you have any feedback, please reach out to me at kevin.alavik@icloud.com and ill write back as soon as possible

 ## Optimizations